Advantaged/GPU-Acceleration-Standard/README.md

    ```bash
    nano clean-restart-plasma.sh
    ```
-   *Paste the content of the script into the file and save.*
+   *Paste the content of the script into the file and save.
+Don't forget to insert one empty line at end of the script.*
 2. **Apply permissions:** `chmod +x clean-restart-plasma.sh`
 3. **Execute:** `./clean-restart-plasma.sh`